exercism/blog/posts/dig-deeper.md

-Solving an exercse on Exercism is just the first.
+Solving an exercise on Exercism is just the first step.
-The real learning comes next.
+The real learning comes next!

 This week we've launched the new "Dig Deeper" tab on exercises - designed as a way to help you go beyond the solving stage and explore its nuances and tradeoffs of an exercise, without needing to ask a mentor.